The Model Mayhem interview: Masuimi Max

-Masuimi’s list of credits is so vast, with nearly 100 magazine covers and many more features, music videos, TV shows and movies, that it’s almost impossible to select a few highlights.
+Masuimi’s list of credits is so vast, with over 100 magazine covers and many more features, music videos, TV shows and movies, that it’s almost impossible to select a few highlights.
 She just launched her own makeup line, I Am Sin, and her website, I Am Trouble, has over 50,000 images!

 – MM EDU

 MM Edu: Tell us about your background and how you got into modeling.